hugo-fixit/docs/content/documentation/basics/index.en.md

 menu:
   main:
     name: Basics
     title: Discover what the Hugo - FixIt theme is all about and the core-concepts behind it.
     parent: documentation
+    weight: 2
     params:
       icon: fa-brands fa-readme
 ---